-Overall, it is predicted that the major impact on the medium sensitivity receptor would 4.1.5 result in a moderate adverse effect, which is significant in EIA terms.
+4.1.5 Overall, it is predicted that the major impact on the medium sensitivity receptor would result in a moderate adverse effect, which is significant in EIA terms.

-- In order to mitigate the effect on semi-natural grassland, mitigation comprising creation 4.1.6 of replacement habitat is proposed. - The proposed mitigation comprises grassland creation in Zones E, F1 and F2.
-The 4.1.7 area of grassland created in Zone E is approximately 10 ha, with an additional 5.8ha of grassland proposed for Zones F1-3.
+- 4.1.6 In order to mitigate the effect on semi-natural grassland, mitigation comprising creation of replacement habitat is proposed. - 4.1.7 The proposed mitigation comprises grassland creation in Zones E, F1, and F2 and F4.
+The area of grassland created in Zone E is approximately 10-9.9 ha, with an additional 7.1 5.8 ha of grassland proposed for Zones F1-43.

 - 4.1.8 Zone E grassland comprises Exchange Common Land and therefore its primary function is for common land mitigation rather than biodiversity mitigation.
-However, the conversion of Zone E from arable to semi-improved grassland also functions as likefor-like replacement for grassland lost for construction within Walton Common.
-Zones F1-F3 comprise land specifically intended to provide ecological mitigation.
-Overall therefore, a total of 15.8ha of grassland will be created to mitigate for the loss of 7.7 ha and hence there will be a net gain of grassland area of c.
-8.1 ha. - 4.1.9 In addition, the grassland in Zones F1 and F2 will be designed and managed to provide a more heterogenous grassland habitat than currently occurs (refer to the OEMP, application document A8.7, for outline habitat creation proposals and Figure 4.1).
+However, the conversion of Zone E from arable to semi-improved grassland also functions as like-for-like replacement for grassland lost for construction within Walton Common.
+Zones F1-F43 comprise land specifically intended to provide ecological mitigation.
+Overall therefore, a total of 45.817.0 ha of grassland will be created to mitigate for the loss of 7.17 ha and hence there will be a net gain of grassland area of c.
+9.98.1 ha. - 4.1.9 In addition, tThe grassland in Zones F1, and F2 and F4 will be designed and managed to provide a more heterogenous grassland habitat than currently occurs (refer to the OEMP, application document A8.7, for outline habitat creation proposals and Figure 4.1).

-The residual impact following further mitigation is predicted to be moderate beneficial, 4.1.10 leading to a moderate beneficial significance of effect, which is significant in EIA terms.
+4.1.10 The residual impact following further mitigation is predicted to be moderate beneficial, leading to a moderate beneficial significance of effect, which is significant in EIA terms.